Raphael-Boichot/The-TinyGB-Printer/README.md

 - Last image is not written ?
 You've probably switched the device off while the led was still on or you forgot to tear paper with the pushbutton in tear mode.
 - Last batch of images is incomplete (empty folder or just first images recorded with a multi-print) ?
 The batteries are completely out of juice, recharge them.
 - Some image are half black/white or have missing lines / glitches when you compile the code by yourself ?
 See [notes](/TinyGB_Printer/Upscalerlib.h#L1) in the upscaler library, you have to manually modify some variables in PNGenc.
+- The TFT display does not work when you compile by yourself ?
+See [notes](https://github.com/Raphael-Boichot/The-TinyGB-Printer/blob/f55e4003a29216d7775f089cb41b405cfadc126f/TinyGB_Printer/TinyGB_Printer.ino#L45) for configuring the TFT_eSPI library, you have to manually edit some command for this particular display.
 - Any SD card must work out of the box.
 If the printer is reluctant to recognize yours (it can happen, rarely), use a [low level formatting tool](https://www.sdcard.org/downloads/formatter/) or low level formatting commands like diskpart on Windows.
 Filesystem must be FAT32.
 - The image palette is obviously wrong for a particular game ?
 Open an issue and I will rapidely find a solution.